NyashaNziramasanga/Masters-of-Computer-Science/2021-Semester-1/COMP8812-software-engineering-principle-practice/Week7-software-architectural-design/week7-notes.md

-# Week7 Software Architectural Design
+# Week 7 Software Architectural Design

 Process of defining the architecture, components and interface of a systems